rachelslaybaugh/MeetingNotes/ucop-catalyst-2015.md

   - no required structure of the faculty collaboration
   - only 1 PI from each site (1 lead and 2 co-PIs), other personnel who are making significant contributions can be co-investigators (co-Is have no limit)
   - look at webpage for areas of strategic importance: can UC make a meaningful difference by having a multicampus collaboration in this area
-  - You can collaborate with entities outside UC system if they have their own funding and tangibly contribute to the project; but that's not the goal of this (if there's some sort of thing someone else provides that is not available here you can add them).
+  - You can collaborate with entities outside UC system if they have their own funding and tangibly contribute to the project; but that is not the goal of this (if there's some sort of thing someone else provides that is not available here you can add them).

 -----------------------------------
-### <a name"RFP">Notes on RFP
+### <a name"RFP">Notes on RFP and FAQ
 Things to catalyze: Innovative scholarship, Multicampus and systemwide collaboration, Graduate student training opportunities, Faculty collaboration across career states, Public engagement in the UC research mission, Undergraduate participation in research.

 LOI due Thursday, June 4 at noon pacific